Priyankaakrish/Interactive-data-visualization-and-analysis/README.md

 ERROR-severity failure raises and the load never happens, so PostgreSQL only ever contains data that passed.
 Constraints are then applied after the load so the database independently re-checks what Python asserted — if they disagree, the run is wrong.
-Currently **21/25 pass, zero ERROR**; the four WARN trips are documented properties of the source.

 **The pipeline reports on itself.** Because validation runs before the load, the database would otherwise hold no evidence of what was caught.
-The `monitoring` schema fixes that: run history, quality trend, row-count drift and a RED/AMBER/GREEN health view.
+The `monitoring` schema fixes that: run history, quality trend, row-count drift and a RED/AMBER/GREEN health view — surfaced on the Data Quality page above.

 ---

-## 4. Dimensional model
+## 5. Dimensional model

 Kimball star, then normalised: four dimensions decomposed into nine so referential integrity is enforced by the database rather than assumed.
-Four `vw_dim_*_flat` views flatten them back into the star shape BI tools expect.
+Four `vw_dim_*_flat` views flatten them back into the star shape BI tools and DAX expect.

 **Proof the decomposition is lossless:** after re-pointing every analytics view at the flattening views, gross revenue stayed at £19,464,639.76 and orders at